codacy/docs/docs/codacy-api/examples/obtaining-current-issues-in-repositories.md

 The example script:

 1. Defines the [account API token](../api-tokens.md#account-api-tokens) used to authenticate on the Codacy API.
-1. Calls the Codacy API endpoint [searchRepositoryIssues](https://app.codacy.com/api/api-docs#searchrepositoryissues){: target="_blank"} to retrieve information about the issues, filtering the results by security issues with the relevant severity levels.
+1. Calls the Codacy API endpoint [searchRepositoryIssues](https://app.codacy.com/api/api-docs#searchrepositoryissues) to retrieve information about the issues, filtering the results by security issues with the relevant severity levels.
-1. Uses [jq](https://github.com/stedolan/jq){: target="_blank"} to select only the necessary data fields and convert the results to the CSV format.
+1. Uses [jq](https://github.com/stedolan/jq) to select only the necessary data fields and convert the results to the CSV format.

 ```bash
 CODACY_API_TOKEN="<your account API token>"